 - A case cohort study design was recommended.
-This means that 'cases' (people who have been diagnosed with cancer) are matched with 'controls' (people who have not been diagnosed with cancer) within the same group of people. - Both 'cases' and 'controls' are to be selected from the Rössing Uranium workforce, including all workers who have worked at the site consecutively for more than one year.
-For each case, five to ten controls are to be selected. - The radiation exposure dose, obtained from historical dose records at Rössing Uranium, for controls and cases is to be compared, in order to obtain a statistical analysis of the question whether a link between radiation exposure and excess cancers exists in the workforce.
+This means that 'cases' (people who have been diagnosed with cancer) have been matched with 'controls' (people who have not been diagnosed with cancer) within the same group of people. - Both 'cases' and 'controls' have been selected from the Rössing Uranium workforce, including all workers who have worked at the site consecutively for more than one year.
+For each case, five to ten controls have been selected. - The radiation exposure dose, obtained from historical dose records at Rössing Uranium, for controls and cases has been compared, in order to obtain a statistical analysis of the question whether a link between radiation exposure and excess cancers exists in the workforce.